-The cerebellar clamp may persist for days after the initial injury.
+The cerebellar clamp may persist for days to a few weeks after the initial injury.
 If balance testing is performed during this phase, test results may incorrectly suggest that the patient has damage to both sides of the balance system, because the cerebellar clamp reduces the eye movements (VOR) that are typically evaluated during balance testing.